 As there are large differences between running Event Store in development and production, it's important to understand how caching works.

-Most of the URIs that Event Store emits are immutable (including the UI, Atom Feeds, etc).
-You can see an example of this in an Atom feed.
+Most of the URIs that Event Store emits are immutable (including the UI and Atom Feeds).

-20/forward/10 will never change, it will always be events 20-30.
+20/forward/10 never changes, it will always be events 20-30.
 Internally Event Store controls serving the right URIs by using

 rel links with feeds (for example